Oregon’s Columbia River Gorge Waterfalls – Autumn Drive & Hiking Tour

 Tanner Creek

-Overall, Oregon Waterfalls Tour
+Enjoy Oregon Waterfalls Tour!

 This waterfall hotspot is an absolute gem with more than a dozen breathtaking falls.
 If you plan it right, you could see my top 8 for the area in just one day because they are all conveniently located so close to each other.
 Even more they are close to the scenic Columbia Highway making for an overall incredible journey.
 Autumn is a favorite time to go, but all seasons offer their unique perspective of these beautiful falls.